BotaoPENG/botaopeng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an Associate Professor at the Institute of Computing Technology, Chinese Academy of Sciences.
 My research interests include the design and optimization of systems for high-dimensional data and time series management and analysis, as well as the development of cross-domain data exchange systems.
-I received my Ph.D. degree from the University of Paris, advised by Prof. Themis Palpanas.
+I completed my Ph.D. at the University of Paris under the supervision of Prof. Themis Palpanas.

 # News {#news}